 Similarities to the other poles

 The high Asian Mountain region including the Tibetan Plateau and Himalayas is huge, spanning Afghanistan, Bangladesh, Bhutan, China, India, Myanmar, Nepal, Pakistan, Tajikistan and Uzbekistan.
 The reason for its designation as the Third Pole is because it holds the largest amount of snow and ice anywhere in the world after the Arctic and Antarctic.
-This is because the area if full of really high mountains, in fact containing most of the world’s highest mountains including the famous winner Mt.
+This is because the area is full of really high mountains, in fact containing most of the world’s highest peaks including the famous winner Mt.
 Everest.

 Wildlife and Geography

 The animals in the area are similar but different from other pole animals too.
 As it is cold, much of the wildlife is cold adapted.
 For example yaks have thick multi-layered fur similar to muskox in the Arctic to help keep them warm.
-Plants also tend to get shorter in these region as it means they can huddle in the snow during especially harsh and cold periods, with the snow acting as an insulator for them, similar to many Arctic plants.
+Plants also tend to be shorter in these region as it means they can huddle in the snow during especially harsh and cold periods, with the snow acting as an insulator for them, similar to many Arctic plants.
 Some animals hibernate to deal with the coldest harshest periods, whilst others migrate away, a pattern seen in the other poles too.

 As for what kinds of species we find in the Himalayan regions?
 For large mammals it is more diverse than the other two poles, with Yaks, Ibex, wolves, snow leopards, Himalayan brown bears and water buffalo to name but a few.
 Getting smaller there are rodents like the pika, and birds like various species of duck and vultures.
 Then you also have aquatic life, various fish like trout and mahseer that live in the rivers.

-This reduction in an essential resource for almost a 5th of the planets population, coupled with a continuing growth in population in that area and a continuing speeding up in the warming of the planet are a recipe for disaster.
+This reduction in an essential resource for almost a 5th of the planet’s population, coupled with a continuing growth in population in that area and a continuing speeding up in the warming of the planet, are a recipe for disaster.
 Already ¼ of the ice sheet in the Third Pole has been lost since the 1970s, so it’s an imminent issue.